pavlo-myskov/word-wheel/README.md

 - #### Game Structure
   The game is based on a single interactive page with significant interactive functionality.
 The page is designed in a such way to guide the user through all stages of the game from top to bottom in a consistent and intuitive manner, reducing cognitive overload for a better user experience.
+  The main js script is attached to the index.html page as a module.
+  ES6 modules with import and export statements are used to get data.

 - #### Typography
   The main game font is [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 It's is a clean and modern sans-serif typeface designed by Steve Matteson and commissioned by Google.